Cancer drugs can change your skin and nails. But there are treatments that can help and things you can do to cope.

 There are things you can do to help your skin and nails while having treatment with cancer drugs.

-- Check with your doctor whether you need to do anything to protect your skin.
+- Check with your doctor or nurse whether you need to do anything to protect your skin.
+This might include avoiding hot showers and patting your skin dry with a towel instead of rubbing.
+This will prevent making it sorer.

-- Tell your doctor if you have any rashes or itching.
+- Tell your doctor or nurse if you have any rashes or itching.

-- Water containing chlorine can make rashes worse, so don't go swimming if you have a rash.
+- Water containing chlorine can worsen rashes, so don't go swimming if you have a rash.

 - If your skin gets dry or itchy, smoothing in unperfumed moisturising cream may help.

-- Don't use a cream on areas being treated with radiotherapy without checking with your doctor first.
+- Don't use a cream on areas being treated with radiotherapy without checking with your doctor or nurse first.

-- Wear a high factor sun block if you are going out in the sun and put sun cream on your head if you have lost any hair.
+- Wear a high factor sunblock if you go out in the sun and put sun cream on your head if you have lost any hair.

 - Use nail oils or moisturising creams if your nails are flaking.